printedcom/rabbitmq-queue-bundle/README.md

 In essence, `queue:maintenance:up` will prevent any new jobs from being processed by the workers.
 When a new job is being delivered to a worker, while the maintenance mode is up, then the worker will immediately exit with code `0`.
-This is helpful if you are running this with something like `supervisord`, because `supervisord` by default doesn't restart programs, that exit with that status.
+This is helpful if you are running this with something like `supervisord` because `supervisord` by default doesn't restart programs that exit with that status.

-It's important to understand, that the primary purpose of `queue:maintenance:up` is to prevent new jobs from being processed.
+It's important to understand that the primary purpose of `queue:maintenance:up` is to prevent new jobs from being processed.
 That command is not for stopping/restarting workers (although it effectively happens most of the time).
 Please make use of the New Deployments Detection feature described below to restart the workers.